Abdelrhmanmansoor/LuxuryAgencyRTL/replit.md

 # Overview

-This is a luxury Arabic (RTL) digital agency website for "سليمان" (Sulaiman), designed with a premium black and gold aesthetic.
+This is a luxury Arabic (RTL) digital agency website designed with a clean white/light background theme and gold (#F2C400) accents, inspired by makaseb.sa design aesthetic.
 The application is a full-stack web platform showcasing services, portfolio, client testimonials, and an e-commerce store for digital products.
-It features a mobile-first responsive design with cinematic animations, smooth scrolling, and glass morphism effects inspired by Apple's design language.
+It features a mobile-first responsive design with smooth animations and modern, elegant styling.

 # User Preferences